-- (iii) voted on by the majority of the Law and Leg Committee to go to council without full Law and Leg Committee review; - (iv) zoning code amendments for specific development projects; - (v) listings on, or deletions from, the Sacramento register under Sacramento City Code chapter 17.604, article II; - (vi) adopting property-related fees or fee increases that require public notice before the Utilities Rate Advisory Commission; - (vii) authorizing the execution of a development agreement; or (viii) establishing or adjusting parking meter rates. - j.
-Ordinances and non-binding resolutions referred to the Law and Leg Committee shall be placed on the municipal legislation log, with new items placed at the end of the log, to establish a priority order; provided, the Law and Leg Committee or council may reorder the priority. - k.
-The log will be scheduled for the consent agenda at every Law and Leg Committee meeting.
-Any committee member may pull the item from consent for discussion. - Items placed on the log must be approved by the committee's adoption of the log before scheduling the item for discussion on the Law and Leg Committee agenda. - m.
+- (iii) voted on by the majority of the Law and Legislation Committee to go to council without full Law and Legislation Committee review; - (iv) zoning code amendments for specific development projects; - (v) listings on, or deletions from, the Sacramento register under Sacramento City Code chapter 17.604, article II; - (vi) adopting property-related fees or fee increases that require public notice before the Utilities Rate Advisory Commission; - (vii) authorizing the execution of a development agreement; - (viii)establishing or adjusting parking meter rates; or - (ix) levying a special tax on land within a community facilities district. - c.
+Ordinances and non-binding resolutions referred to the Law and Legislation Committee shall be placed on the legislation log, with new items placed at the end of the log, to establish a priority order; provided, the Law and Legislation Committee or council may reorder the priority. - d.
+The log will be scheduled for the consent agenda at every Law and Legislation Committee meeting.
+Any committee member may pull an item from consent for discussion. - e.
+Items placed on the log must be approved by the committee's adoption of the log before scheduling the item for discussion on the Law and Legislation Committee agenda. - f.
 Items on the log may be removed at the request of the sponsor.
-Staff shall note the removal request on the log and remove the item after the log has been approved by the committee. - n.
-The log shall be brought to the council quarterly to confirm council's continued interest in the items and the priority status of the items. - o.
+Staff shall note the removal request on the log and remove the item after the log has been approved by the committee. - g.
 A vote of a majority of the members present is required to approve a recommendation to council.
 A two-two vote results in an item being forwarded to council without a recommendation. - i.
-If a Law and Leg Committee item fails to receive the votes required under Rule 13.B.1.h to forward the item with or without recommendation, any member during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on a future council agenda.
+If a Law and Legislation Committee item fails to receive the votes required under Rule 13.B.1.a to forward the item with or without recommendation, any member during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on a future council agenda.